Frequently Asked Questions

 High-Index Lenses

 1.67 high-index lenses are designed for stronger prescriptions where lens thickness becomes more noticeable.
-They bend light more efficiently, allowing lenses to be thinner and lighter.Compared to polycarbonate or Trivex:
+By bending light more efficiently, they can be made thinner and lighter than polycarbonate or Trivex lenses.
+They are also a good choice for rimless frames when a thinner lens is desired for higher prescriptions.

-• About 35–40% thinner overallThis material offers a good balance between thinness, appearance, and durability.
+Thickness: Approximately 15–20% thinner than polycarbonate, offering a good balance of thinness, appearance, and durability.

-1.74 lenses are the thinnest commonly available eyeglass lenses and are typically reserved for very strong prescriptions.Compared to 1.67 high-index:
+1.74 high-index lenses are the thinnest commonly available eyeglass lenses and are typically recommended for very strong prescriptions where minimizing lens thickness is a priority.

 What about lens coating & treatment?